 30.3.1 General

 A Developer proposing to interconnect a new Large Facility to the New York State Transmission System or to the Distribution System, or proposing to materially increase the capacity of, or make a material modification to the operating characteristics of, an existing Large Facility that is interconnected to the New York State Transmission System or to the Distribution System shall submit to the NYISO a Interconnection Request in the form of Appendix 1 to these Large Facility Interconnection Procedures.
+The requirement to submit an Interconnection Request applies to all Large Facilities seeking evaluation under this Attachment X to the NYISO OATT, including, Merchant Transmission Facilities initially evaluated pursuant to Attachment P to the NYISO OATT, that have submitted a Transmission Interconnection Application and application fee in accordance with Attachment P to the NYISO OATT, and that elect to transition to the Large Facility Interconnection Procedures in order to request CRIS.
 An increase in the capacity of an existing Large Facility is a material increase for purposes of this Section 30.3.1 unless the increase (a) is not associated with any equipment changes or is associated with equipment changes determined by the NYISO to be non-material; and (b) is an increase in the Large Facility’s existing ERIS level that is equal to or less than ten (10) megawatts or five (5) percent, whichever is greater.
 For purposes of this Section 30.3.1, the existing ERIS level of an existing Large Facility is (a) the greater of (i) the existing Large Facility’s CRIS level determined as a facility pre-dating Class Year 2007 pursuant to Section 25.9.3.1 of Attachment S of the OATT, if applicable; or (ii) the final maximum summer megawatt electrical output studied for ERIS in the NYISO’s interconnection process for the existing Large Facility; or (b) if neither (a)(i) nor (a)(ii) are applicable, the existing ERIS level is the value reflected in the Large Facility’s interconnection agreement or other applicable documentation governing the Large Facility’s interconnection.
 If the existing Large Facility is a temperature sensitive unit, the maximum capacity of which varies based on ambient temperature, the increase in existing capacity will be measured based on the largest increase from the existing capacity to the proposed capacity at the same temperature, i.e., at the same temperature along the maximum megawatt electrical output versus temperature curves.

-The Interconnection Request in the form of Appendix 1 to these Large Facility Interconnection Procedures must be accompanied by a non-refundable application fee of $10,000.
+The Interconnection Request in the form of Appendix 1 to these Large Facility Interconnection Procedures must be accompanied by a non-refundable application fee of $10,000, unless the Large Facility is a Merchant Transmission Facility that was initially evaluated pursuant to Attachment P to the OATT, submitted a Transmission Interconnection Application and application fee in accordance with Attachment P to the OATT, and elects to transition to the Large Facility Interconnection Procedures in order to request CRIS.
 The application fee shall be divided equally between the NYISO and Connecting Transmission Owner(s).
 With the Interconnection Request, the Developer must also submit a refundable study deposit of $30,000 for the Interconnection Feasibility Study.
 The Developer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 The Developer must submit an application fee and study deposit with each Interconnection Request even when more than one request is submitted for a single site.
-An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.
+A proposed Large Generating Facility requesting to evaluate one site at two different voltage levels shall require two Interconnection Requests.